epistasisSMMB/SMMB/README.md

 From this web page, the user will a "Clone or download" button.
 Then the user will be invited to download a ZIP version of the project.

 ### 2. Clone with Git
-IF Git is installed on the user's workstation, SMMB can also be cloned with the following git command line:
+If Git is installed on the user's workstation, SMMB can also be cloned with the following git command line:

     git clone https://github.com/epistasisSMMB/SMMB.git

-Then, a new repository will be created locally, which will contain the SMMB project (source code, Makefile, parameters file...)
+Then, a new repository will be created locally, which will contain the SMMB project (source code, Makefile, parameters file...).